The proper use of the apostrophe

 Charles Dickens's novels contain an astonishing number of characters.

 There are a few exceptions to this rule, of course.
-One common deviation is when only an apostrophe is added to proper nouns that end in -s: Jesus, Moses, and Greek names of more than one syllable ending in -es.
+One common deviation occurs when only an apostrophe is added to proper nouns that end in -s: Jesus, Moses, and Greek names of more than one syllable ending in -es.

 In Sunday school, we studied Jesus' nativity and Moses' parting of the Red Sea.